howsoai/platform-installation-examples/application-tls-termination/README.md

 > Note: The approach to configuring Ingress Controllers is changing in Kubernetes, with the Ingress object type being frozen, in favor of the [Gateway API](https://kubernetes.io/docs/concepts/services-networking/gateway/).
 Support for the Gateway API is increasing, but it is still less common.
 Howso Platform does not yet support the Gateway API.

-With many implementations of Ingress controller, with a varietey of different features, the Ingress object has not managed to provide a consistent approach when going outside of the basic features.
-As a result, many Ingress controllers have their own CRD types, which are more flexible, and can handle more complex routing rules, as well as a large number of bespoke annotations that can be used against the built in Ingress object.
+With many implementations of Ingress controller, with a varietey of different features, the Ingress object has not managed to provide a consistent approach outside of the basic routing features.
+As a result, many Ingress controllers have their own CRD types, which are more flexible, and can handle more complex routing rules.
+It is also common for Ingress Controllers to have a large number of bespoke annotations that can be used against the built in Ingress object.

-As a result, the Howso Platform Helm chart is not able to turn on 'Ingress to application' TLS universally for all Ingress controllers.
-There are a couple (contour & nginx) that will work just by using the `podTLS.enabled` value, but for most, the Ingress object will need to be turned off, and the Ingress rules created manually.
+As a result, the Howso Platform Helm chart is not able to switch on 'Ingress to application' TLS universally for all Ingress controllers.
+There are a couple (contour & nginx) that will work just by using the `podTLS.enabled` value, but for most, the Ingress object will need to be disabled, and appropriate Ingress rules created manually.

 In this example, we will use Traefik, which comes with the k3d cluster.
 It is a common ingress controller in its own right, and serves as a good extended example as configuring it to send TLS traffic to the back end application is not possible with the built in Ingress object.
-As such the Ingress object will be turned off, and the Ingress rules created manually.

-> Note: Other Ingress controllers will be differ in their api objects, but the [manifests](./manifests) will give a good example of the specific information about paths, ports and service names.
+> Note: Other Ingress controllers will be differ in their configuration, but the [manifests](./manifests) will give a good example of the specific information about paths, ports and service names.

 ## Setup Steps